said-ops/requirement-analysis/README.md

 ## Key Activities in Requirement Analysis.
 1. Requirement Gathering
 - Engage with stakeholders to collect initial requirements.
--Use various techniques like interviews, surveys, and workshops.
+- Use various techniques like interviews, surveys, and workshops.
 2. Requirement Elicitation
 - Refine and elaborate on the gathered requirements.
 - Use techniques like brainstorming, focus groups, and prototyping.